 Although Chapter 11 is used primarily by businesses, it is possible for an individual to file for Chapter 11 if the level of their debt makes Chapter 13 impractical or illegal.
 Businesses often choose Chapter 11 because it allows the company to remain in operational while finances are reorganized and creditors are paid.

-If you or a loved one has a business that is struggling financially, or you are an individual who cannot file under Chapter 7 or 13, contact Georgette Miller and Margolis Edelstein today to learn what is Chapter 11 bankruptcy and how it may be able to help you start down the path of financial freedom.
+If you or a loved one has a business that is struggling financially, or you are an individual who cannot file under Chapter 7 or 13, contact Georgette Miller and Dilworth Paxson today to learn what a New Jersey Chapter 11 bankruptcy attorney may be able to help you start down the path of financial freedom.
 You can arrange for your initial consultation by calling us today or visiting us online.